front-end-foundations/FlexNav/README.md

 }
 ```

-We can also use an if statement and the JavaScript "not" (`!`) operator to ensure that the user has clicked on a link in the navbar before running our code:
+We can also use an if statement with the JavaScript "not" (`!`) operator.
+If the user hasn't clicked on a link in the navbar we simply `return` from the function which stops execution:

 ```js
 function makeActive(event) {